Priultimus/urban-robot/Explanation.md

 ### `on_health_check`:
 This is triggered by the Helium process responding to a `health_check` command.
 It gives the results of the health check, and if all is OK, it's given the go ahead to run and start itself up.
 Otherwise, it checks if vital cogs were OK, and if not, it tells the Helium process to shutdown with the reason of `vital_cog_failed`.
 Otherwise, if the health percentage is below the specified threshold at `self.healthy_percentage`, then it tells it to shutdown with reason `health_check_failure`.
 #
-### `on_cache_sync`:
-This is triggered by a Helium process responding to a cache sync command.
-It receives the cache from a given client and fires the cache out to all the other clients.
-#
 ### `on_coma`:
 This is triggered by a client going into a coma.
 As of right now, I don't really know what I'm supposed to do here, so it just prints that.
 It exists for the sake of support.
 #